The RSWG promotes understanding of resilience in engineered systems and provides clear descriptions these principles in INCOSE publications.

-Resilience is the ability to provide required capability in the face of adversity.
+• Resilience is the ability to deliver required capability when facing adversity.

 • The scope of resilience includes the ability to avoid, withstand, and recover from adversity (the objective is required capability, not system stasis)